-Fact: Sole proprietorships are currently being targeted by the IRS.
+Fact: The IRS is currently targeting sole proprietorships.
 Why?
 In a self-audit last year, the IRS discovered a $300-billion tax gap — meaning that more than $300-billion of taxes go unpaid annually.
 They concluded that the biggest offenders were not large corporations, but rather small business owners who owed somewhere around 70% of that $300-billion.
 Of that group, 1/3 were sole proprietorships.
 You can bet the IRS isn’t going to ignore that low-hanging fruit!
-In fact, you are 300% more likely to be audited if you file a Schedule C.
+You are 300% more likely to be audited if you file a Schedule C.

 Is Your Business a Hobby

 or a Business?

 Most people enjoy a hobby — golf, tennis, cooking — and while they’ll spend money on those activities, they’re not a business.
 Yet when most people join a business opportunity or start a business, though they don’t consider it a hobby, that’s often actually what they create because they don’t know the rules of the game.